MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createiconfromresourceex.md

 The DWORD-aligned buffer pointer containing the icon or cursor resource bits.
 These bits are typically loaded by calls to the <a href="/windows/desktop/api/winuser/nf-winuser-lookupiconidfromdirectoryex">LookupIconIdFromDirectoryEx</a> and <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadresource">LoadResource</a> functions.

+See <a href="/windows/win32/menurc/resource-file-formats#cursor-and-icon-resources">Cursor and Icon Resources</a> for more info on icon and cursor resource format.

 ### -param dwResSize [in]

 Type: <b>DWORD</b>